turingschool/curriculum-site/module2/lessons/js_fundamentals.md

 ## Conditionals

 Sometimes we want to perform an action based on some kind of condition.
 In English, we can say "If this thing is true, then do that."
-To do this in JavaScript, we can write conditionals to take a certain path in our program.

-To use conditionals, we first need to use expressions, operators, and statements.

-## Basic Conditional Structure

-Let's now look at the basic structure of a conditional:
+Let's look at the basic structure of a conditional in JavaScript:

 ```javascript
 if (expression) {